2026 NBA playoff predictions, odds, picks for Monday, May 11: This 3-way parlay returns nearly +600

 After 10,000 simulations, SportsLine's model reveals its top NBA picks today

 Two NBA Game 4 conference semifinal matchups are featured on Monday night.
 In the Eastern Conference, the Cavaliers are 3.5-point favorites vs. the Pistons at 8 p.m.
 ET.
-In the West, the Thunder are 10.5-point favorites over the Lakers at 10:30 p.m.
+In the West, the Thunder are 11.5-point favorites over the Lakers at 10:30 p.m.
 ET.
-Oklahoma City's Jalen Williams (hamstring) and Luka Doncic (hamstring) of the Lakers both reamin out.
+Oklahoma City's Jalen Williams (hamstring) and Luka Doncic (hamstring) of the Lakers both remain out.

 What are the NBA best bets for Monday, and which combination of picks should you target in a Monday NBA parlay?
 Before locking in any NBA picks, you'll want to see the NBA predictions and betting advice from SportsLine's proven computer model.